jeffreypalermo/devopsbook/00-outline.md

     * Tool setup (.Net 4.6.2 (netstandard2))
     * Walkthrough of full framework solution template enabled for DevOps
     * Caveats and holes for reader to fill in
-13. Adding an off-line job to our application
+13. How to make an architectural change in a DevOps environment
-    * Principles (design considerations)
+    * Principles (design considerations) (add off-line job to application)
     * Architectural options overview
     * Scheduled job as webjob
     * Queue-triggered as Azure function